Skip to content

 GeneratedPacket was generated by the firewall

-ViolationPacket was dropped because of a policy violation
+ViolationPacket was dropped due to a policy violation

-If only Incoming is visible and no Forwarded, the packet is probably stuck on the firewall.
-Then check Firewall Rule, NAT, routing and security features.
+If you only see Incoming and no Forwarded, the packet likely gets stuck on the firewall.
+You should then check firewall rule, NAT, routing, and security features.

-If Forwarded is visible but no reply returns, the issue is often on the destination system, return path, NAT or a remote peer.
+If Forwarded is visible but no response comes back, the problem often lies with the target system, return path, NAT, or a counterpart.

-With a successful ping, packets are typically visible in both directions.
-If Windows sends four pings, one sees several ICMP Echo Requests from the client to the destination and several Echo Replies back.
-If the replies are missing, check return route, destination system, local firewall on the destination, NAT or a remote peer.
-If even the requests are missing, check client, gateway, VLAN, switch port or whether the traffic reaches Sophos Firewall at all.
+In a successful ping, you typically see packets in both directions.
+If Windows sends four pings, you see several ICMP Echo Requests from the client to the target and several Echo Replies back.
+If the replies are missing, check return route, target system, local firewall of the target system, NAT, or a counterpart.
+If the requests are already missing, check client, gateway, VLAN, switch port, or whether the traffic reaches the Sophos Firewall at all.

 The capture filter limits which packets are recorded.
-The Display filter, on the other hand, filters the already recorded view.
-This is useful when the capture was intentionally started a little broader and only certain packets should be shown afterwards.
+The Display filter filters only the already recorded view.
+This is useful if you intentionally started the capture a bit broader and then only want to display certain packets.

-In Display filter, one can filter by fields such as:
+In the display filter, you can filter by fields such as:

 • Interface name

-• Ethernet type, for example IPv4, IPv6 or ARP
+• Ethernet type, such as IPv4, IPv6, or ARP

 • Packet type